MahshidNiknafs/MahshidNiknafs/README.md

 <hr>

 <pre>
-💻 I am a self taught Full Stack Developer and a Machine Learning Developer 📝 I have a strong interest in Data Science and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
-🌱 Learning about Computer Vision and Machine Learning stuff 🌟 Main languages: Python, JavaScript
+💻 Proficient React-Based Front-End Developer with expertise in TypeScript and Material-UI (MUI) 📝 Passionate about building intuitive, scalable, and accessible user interfaces 🔭 Currently working on responsive React applications with modern front-end technologies 🌱 Continuously learning about advanced TypeScript patterns and optimizing UI/UX design 🌟 Main technologies: React.js, TypeScript, Material-UI, JavaScript (ES6+), CSS (including Tailwind and Sass), and RESTful APIs
-🚩 Interested in Full Stack Machine Learning Application development 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
+🚩 Interested in crafting innovative, user-focused solutions in dynamic and collaborative environments 🤔 I’m currently open for: <b>An Intern</b> or a new <b>job opportunity</b>, this is <a href="https://drive.google.com/file/d/1OL-pYjC8jb3u3bbqLswQooZkah4ExeZf/view?usp=sharing" target="_blank">MY RESUME.</a>
 </pre>
 <hr>